-The Galapagos Islands are home to some of the most extraordinary creatures on Earth, and among them, the marine iguanas stand out as true marvels of evolution.
+The Galapagos Islands are home to some of the most extraordinary creatures on Earth, and among them, marine iguanas stand out as true marvels of evolution.
 These fascinating reptiles have captured the attention of scientists and nature enthusiasts alike.
 From their intriguing physiological adaptations to their critical role in Charles Darwin’s theory of evolution, marine iguanas are a species worth exploring.

-The Ever-Changing Colours of Marine Iguanas
+The Ever-Changing Colors of Marine Iguanas

 The marine iguana’s body colouration is a sight to behold.
 Ranging from black to light grey, this unique characteristic allows the iguanas to regulate their body heat effectively after emerging from the cool ocean waters.
 Adult males, however, exhibit a mesmerising transformation throughout the seasons.
 The species found in the South Islands showcases greenish and reddish hues, while those inhabiting Santa Cruz Island boast black and reddish tones.
 The iguanas of Fernandina Island, on the other hand, display dark greenish and brick shades.
 Juveniles, in contrast, exhibit a relatively light dorsal stripe.